Maat-ka-Ra Hatshepsut

 Speos

-A few steps are leading to the entrance of the three chambers (see photo below).
+A few steps are leading to the entrance of the vestibule (see photo below) and the two chambers.

 The following two horizontal lines right (see photo below) and left of the doorway contain - covered by a "pt"-sign - the name of the doorway "The door [named] Hatshepsut (changed to Thutmosis II), with lasting DfAw-food in the house of Anubis [= sbA aA-xpr-n-Ra mnt DfAw m pr Inpw]" (Grallert, 2001).